yfkuo/cse15l-lab-reports3/index.md

 ```

-`find ./technical -type d`
+- `find ./technical -type d`

 ```
-# This finds all the paths to each directories from ./technical.
+# This finds all the paths to each subdirectories within ./technical directory.
-# This is useful when we try to find what are the paths to each directories from ./technical.
+# This can be useful when we try to find all the paths to each subdirectories within ./technical directory.
 ./technical
 ./technical/government
 ./technical/government/About_LSC